In This Article

 Benefits of Alcoholics Anonymous (AA) for Alcoholic Spouses

-Alcoholics Anonymous (AA) is an international organization for those struggling with alcoholism.
-The organization consists of peer groups who meet to support one another through addiction and substance use recovery.
+Alcoholics Anonymous (AA, or Al-Anon) is an international organization for those struggling with alcoholism.
+The organization consists of peer groups that meet to support one another through addiction and substance use recovery.

 Members often meet in these support groups to discuss ideas and concerns linked to their alcohol and drug addiction.
 They support one another through triumphs and relapses.